-- 50. The introduced gene was isolated from a naturally occurring grass species.
-Further information regarding the presence of similar genes and encoded proteins in the Australian environment are provided in a CCI Attachment to the RARMP, which is available to the prescribed experts and agencies that are consulted on the RARMP. - 51.
-Sorghum does possess the genetic potential for asexual seed production without the need for the introduction of new genetic material.
+50. The introduced gene was isolated from a naturally occurring grass species.
+Further information regarding the presence of similar genes and encoded proteins in the Australian environment has been declared CCI under Section 185 of the Act.
+Relevant CCI was made available to the prescribed experts and agencies that were consulted on the RARMP for this application.

+51. Sorghum does possess the genetic potential for asexual seed production without the need for the introduction of new genetic material.
 For example, through a combination of mutagenesis arising through tissue culture and conventional selection, Belyaeva and colleagues produced an asexual sorghum line that had functional components of apospory (the development of the 2n sexual cell phase, without meiosis and spores), parthenogenesis and autonomous endosperm development (Belyaeva et al., 2021).
-Thus, genes imparting parthenogenesis traits are likely to already be present in sorghum but may not be active due to epigenetic regulation of its DNA (Belyaeva et al., 2021).
+Thus, genes imparting parthenogenic traits are likely to already be present in sorghum but may not be active due to epigenetic regulation of its DNA (Belyaeva et al., 2021).